AICC/CMI-5_Spec_Current/cmi5_spec.md

 </tr><tr><th align="left">AU Obligations</th><td>The AU MUST record a statement containing the "Failed" verb when the learner has attempted and failed the AU.
 If the "Failed" statement contains a score, the score MUST be less than the "MasteryScore" indicated in the course structure.
 (See Course Structure, Section 7.1.4 - MasteryScore).
 A "Failed" statement MUST NOT be issued after a "Passed" statement has been issued.</td></tr>
 </tr><tr><th align="left">LMS Obligations</th><td>The LMS MUST record "MasteryScore" data in the state API (if present in the course structure) for the AU prior to initial AU launch.
 (See Section 10).<br/>
 <br/>
-The LMS MUST use either "Passed" or "Completed" statements (or both) for determining for course completion (or course collateral credit) criteria for the AU.
+The LMS MUST use either "Passed" or "Completed" statements (or both) for determining course completion (or course collateral credit) criteria for the AU.
 (See Course Structure, Section 7.1.4 - MasteryScore).</td></tr>
 </tr><tr><th align="left">Usage</th><td>The AU MUST record a statement containing the "Failed" verb when the learner has attempted and failed the judged activity.</td></tr>
 </table>